gbisaga/devops/aws-devops-allnotifications.md

 - Notifications
   - CloudWatch events - example rules
   - NO notification to SNS - events only

+### OpsWorks
+- Q: How do you get notified?
+  - Create CloudWatch event, source=OpsWorks > Instance state change -> target=SNS topic, lambda, etc.
+  - If you want to know specifically when change due to auto-healing, filter on { detail: { initiatedBy: [ "auto-healing" ]}
+  - Or `user` or `auto-scaling`
+  - No SNS

 ### General information on notification and queueing
 - SNS - want to send messages to many receivers - pub/sub